-Applicants with a Bachelor's Degree that has been taught and examined in the English medium can be considered for entry in the absence of the qualifications detailed above.
+Applicants with a bachelor's degree that has been taught and examined in the English medium can be considered for entry in the absence of the qualifications detailed above if applying for a non-apprenticeship programme.

-Recognition of prior learning (RPL) or recognition of prior experiential learning (RPEL) routes into the programme
+Recognition of prior learning (RPL) routes into the programme

-UCEM policy and procedures for Recognition of Prior Learning (RPL) and Recognition of Prior Experiential Learning (RPEL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens in new window).
+There is no recognition of prior learning (RPL) on the undergraduate single-module study programme.
+UCEM policy and procedures for Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens in new window).
 This policy statement takes precedence in any such decision.